OrionKai/CS4099-Suite-With-Results/README.md

-This repository contains code and assets for a software suite automating performance characterization of edge ML inference, developed as part of my coursework for the University of St. Andrews' CS4099 Major Software Project module.
+This repository contains code and assets for a software suite automating performance characterization of edge ML inference, developed as part of my coursework for the
+University of St. Andrews' CS4099 Major Software Project module.
+Note that this is a variant of the original repository storing all the result files obtained as part of my experimental studies, including raw collected data, aggregated data, and plots.
+These can be viewed in the results subdirectory.

 A quick summary of each subdirectory's contents is as follows:

 * build_scripts: contains shell scripts for building WasmEdge
 * cadvisor: contains an editable cAdvisor config file, and will contain the cAdvisor binary when built by the suite